galaxyproject/planemo/docs/faqs.rst

 We have a `tutorial`_ in this documentation and `another <https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-from-scratch/tutorial.html>`__ incorporated into the
 Galaxy Training Network, which should get you off to a good start.

+If you use the Visual Studio Code editor, we recommend using Planemo in conjunction with the `Galaxy Language Server`_, which encourages development best practices and should greatly improve the speed at which you can develop new Galaxy tools.

 How do I set up deployment to the ToolShed with Planemo?
 ========================================================